 - Coffee or tobacco stains on the teeth;

-- A formal diagnosis of a chronic medical conditions such as kidney failure, liver disease, or diabetes.
+- A formal diagnosis of a chronic medical condition such as kidney failure, liver disease, or diabetes.

 In the case of poor dental hygiene or improper brushing and flossing technique, bad breath can be cured relatively quickly.
 The same is true for issues caused by diet or personal habits.
 If your halitosis is caused by things such as tooth decay, periodontal disease, or an abscess, it will also improve quickly once you have received proper dental care.